Sightseeing in Shanghai

 If you keep walking further down Nanjing Road, you will reach the famous Bund where you face Pudong, the new business district of Shanghai on the other side of the Huangpu River.

-You can also cross the river by ship, subway or car to reach this business district of Shanghai named Pudong to go up on one of the highest buildings like the Financial Tower or the Jin Mao.
+You can also cross the river by ship, subway or car to reach Pudong, the business district of Shanghai, and ascend one of the tallest buildings like the Financial Tower or the Jin Mao.

 Former French Concession (FǎZūjiè 法租界)

 If you seek some contrast after all those lights, demonstration of technology and modern streets, you can visit the former French Concession.
 The atmosphere brought by the western style architecture allows you to rest a bit more than in the other crowed streets.
-As a foreigner, it is a perfect district to spend your evening regarding the impressive number of foreign and Chinese style restaurants and bars.
+As a foreigner, it is the perfect district to spend your evening thanks to the impressive number of foreign and Chinese style restaurants and bars.

 Fake Markets